kristinemlarson/gnssrefl/docs/README_vwc.md

 - The PBO H2O algorithm was successfully validated for choke ring antennas.
 We were not funded to include other antennas in this software package - but will try to do so if others can provide the necessary corrections.

+- Can you measure soil moisture more often than once per day?
+Of course you can.
+We routinely measured it twice/day at PBO H2O when there were less than 10 satellites.
+Now that there are 24 L2C transmitting satellites, it would be straightforward to estimate VWC four times/day.

+The code currently only supports sites that are ~1-3 meters above the soil.
+We will allow variable heights in a future version.

 ### 1. Analyze the reflection characteristics of your site